Having a high credit score makes a greater difference in your life than you might think.

 It allows you to take out mortgage loans, auto loans, credit cards, small-business loans, and other types of loans with little hassle, opening far more doors to you.
 Good credit also qualifies you for a much lower interest rate, which means lower monthly payments — sometimes hundreds of dollars lower.

-While loan officers fight for your business, they aren’t the only ones who take notice of your solid credit.
-If you’re the financially responsible one among your family or circle of friends, there’s a chance that someone will ask you to cosign a loan.
+Although loan officers compete for your business, they aren’t the only ones who take notice of your solid credit.
+If you’re the financially responsible one among your family or circle of friends, there’s a chance someone will ask you to cosign a loan.

 What Is a Cosigner?

-A cosigner is a person who agrees to pay a borrower’s debt if he or she defaults on the loan.
-The person asked to cosign a loan usually has a good credit score and a lengthy credit history, which greatly improves the primary borrower’s odds of approval.
+A cosigner is a person who agrees to pay a borrower’s debt if they default on the loan.
+The person asked to cosign a loan usually has a good credit score, lengthy credit history, and strong income, all of which greatly improve the primary borrower’s odds of approval.

-Cosigners play a valuable role in the lending world, and without cosigners, many people would have difficulty getting first time credit.
+Cosigners play a valuable role in the lending world; without cosigners, many people would have difficulty building their initial credit history.
 But despite the usefulness of this provision, cosigners tread in dangerous waters.

 Reasons to Cosign a Loan

-When purchasing a new vehicle or attending college, it’s normal for people to take out a loan.
-Take away the availability of loans, and options are limited.
+When enrolling in higher education or buying a starter home or car, it’s common for people to take out a loan.
+Take away the availability of loans, and their options shrink dramatically.

 2. It Helps an Applicant Build Credit

-Obtaining credit is needed to build credit, but unfortunately, it’s challenging for people without a credit history to qualify for new accounts.
+The reality is that people without a credit history have a hard time qualifying for new accounts.
 As a cosigner on a loan, you have a hand in helping another person establish or build a better credit score and credit history.